 From there, they have a sales center that calls them to get them into a higher-end program for credit repair because most people don’t want to do it themselves.

 While slightly different from just giving a freebie away, the goal for this is to get people who are committed to buying.

 Yoga International is offering something free, but they require a credit card number to be there so that people can cancel.

 That’s four examples of ways to create your opt-in pages.
 There are many other ways to do it, and once you do your research and know your target audience, you should have an idea of what will work best for them.
 If you like a few different methods, don’t hesitate to test them all out to see which converts best.

 So far, you’ve discovered what an opt-in a freebie is and why you need a good one to convert your subscribers to customers.
 You found out what types of freebies you can offer.
-These include everything from one-page checklists, eBooks, to limited access to your membership site.
+These include everything from one-page checklists, eBooks to limited access to your membership site.

 The statistics told the story of why new subscribers are primed and ready to buy.
-This guide showed you how the subscriber should be approached for converting to a buying customer when they subscribe.
+This Guide showed you how the subscriber should be approached for converting to a buying customer when they subscribe.

 The examples of opt-ins showed the different ways businesses are using to convert subscribers into customers.
 By now, you should have a good idea of why new subscribers are ready to be turned into customers.
 To find high-quality content like ebooks, and reports that you can use to build your list, check out our friends at BuyQualityPLR.com.
-They supply excellent done-for-you niche products and content with rights to use in your business!
+They supply excellent done-for-you niche products and range with rights to use in your business!